Saturn Strategy

 Core Concept

-Shorts the weakest qualifying stocks in equal-weight allocation
+Shorts the weakest stocks in the universe

 Current Configuration

-Max Portfolio SizeConcentrated
+Portfolio SizeConcentrated

 2